When Does the "Euthyphro" (397 BCE) Take Place?

 399 BC

-We know this because the real-world philosopher Socrates' specifically refers to his oncoming trial: In the beginning, "Then before the trial with Meletus comes on I shall..." and at the very end, "...I might have cleared myself of Meletus and his indictment.
+We know this because the real-world philosopher Socrates specifically refers to his oncoming trial twice: In the beginning, "Then before the trial with Meletus comes on I shall..." and at the very end, "...I might have cleared myself of Meletus and his indictment.
 I would have told him that I had been enlightened by Euthyphro".
-The entire main action is a conversation between Socrates and Euthyphro, .
+The entire main action is a conversation between Socrates and Euthyphro and seems to take place over less than a day, at some point after Socrates has been accused of something but before the trial he will undergo.

-The accusation from Meletus as well as the resulting famous and tragic Trial of Socrates happened in the real world in 399 BC.
+The accusation from Meletus as well as the resulting famous and tragic Trial of Socrates all happened in the real world within the calendar year 399 BC.